abbyeckland/ht_gbmd/README.md

 # This repository contains HydroTrend model outputs for the Ganges and Brahmaputra basins.

-All model outputs are contained in this repository.
+All scripts, model outputs, climate, water and sediment data, and jupyter notebooks for post processing, are contained in this repository.

 Clone this repository to run on your local machine.